System Log Contains "Number of hints on disk has exceeded 5000 due to log forward failures."

 Cause

-The system generates the alert every hour to basically alert about a possible issue with logs not getting forwarded.
-Hints get created when a block of logs cannot be sent to Panorama, Log Collector or Cortex Data Lake.
+These alerts are generated every hour if the number of hints exceeds 5000.
+The system generates the alert to indicate a potential issue with logs not being forwarded.
+Hints are created when a block of logs cannot be sent to Panorama, a Log Collector, or Strata Logging Service (SLS).

 • The logging rate is very high and the logs sent rate does not match with the logs creation rate.